talhaiqbal01/oop_learning/src/basics/ClassDemo/READMe.md

 # Class

-In OOP, a class is a blueprint for creating objects, defining their data (attributes) and actions (methods).
+In OOP, a `Class` is a blueprint for creating objects, defining their data (attributes) and actions (methods).

 # Code Explanation